-In honor of Coral Reef Awareness Week beginning July 15, 2019, we’d like to highlight the importance of coral reefs as well as how AZA-accredited aquariums, zoos, and research centers across the globe are working to protect them.
+In honor of Coral Reef Awareness Week, we’d like to highlight the importance of coral reefs as well as how AZA-accredited aquariums, zoos, and research centers across the globe are working to protect them.

 Coral is a living animal found in a wide array of stunning colors, diverse textures, and unique shapes which has a symbiotic relationship with algae, fish, and other aquatic organisms.
 Corals are often found in communities known as coral reefs, which are one of the most unique and diverse ecosystems on the planet.

 Thousands of coral species exist around the world and build entire ocean landscapes.
 Many of the world’s coral species are endangered due to several environmental threats to their wellbeing.
 Many AZA-accredited facilities are active in endangered species conservation, including conservation for coral.
 Read more about AZA’s efforts below.

 Coral, which is an AZA SAFE: Saving Animals From Extinction species program, focuses on Atlantic Acropora coral, one of the many endangered kinds of coral.
 Two species of Atlantic Acropora, staghorn (A. cervicornis) and elkhorn (A. palmata), are instrumental in building coral reef communities in the tropical western Atlantic, the Gulf of Mexico, and the Caribbean.
 During the 1970s and 1980s, populations of Acropora declined as much as 97% across the Caribbean and Florida, greatly reducing opportunities for the species to reproduce.